GlennStreetman/finnHub-Dashboard/README.md

 Each dashboard then becomes its own API endpoint that you can query using graphQL.
 After you are done designing your dashboards you can push your data to Excel.

-[Working Example](https://finn-dash.herokuapp.com/) requires going through registration process and working Finnhub.io API Key.
+[Working Example](https://finndash.gstreet.dev) requires going through registration process and working Finnhub.io API Key.

 ## Deployed using [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
-The user registration process can use email registration.
-Recommend Mailgun Register a [Mailgun Account](https://www.mailgun.com/) and add your apikeys to the .env setup below

 ## Setup